Instagram Is Finally Letting You Mute People

 It is nice to have the option to take a break from certain people and a more granular mute — with the story and post features — is a nice touch.
 Quieting a few noisy feeds is a good way to leave time for Uproxx Travel, #VanLifers, and those (also potentially mute-able) travel influencers.

-(via Business Insider
+(via Business Insider)

 Join The Discussion: Log In With